Enricoza/EZCustomNavigation/README.md

 ![GIF Pan-to-pop demo](img/pan-to-pop.gif)

 ### Right screen edge `Unpop` *(disabled by default)*
-After a `NavigationController` has popped a ViewController out of the stack, this ViewController can be `unpop`ed with a pan gesture from the right screen edge.
+After a `NavigationController` has popped a ViewController out of the stack, this ViewController can be `unpoped` with a pan gesture from the right screen edge.
+This is the same behavior you already have on safari when you go back to a page: you can go back forward to the page you just closed by swiping from the right screen edge.

 To `enable` this behavior you have to create an `EZNavigationConfiguration` with an `EZUnpopConfiguration` and either:

 - Pass it to a `EZNavigationControllerTransitionHelper` to make it use this configuarion for a specific NavigationController